 Sight Unseen: An Un-camouflaging for Guildwood

-A project for Restless Precinct, an exhibition at Guildwood Park in Toronto, Ontario, 2014
+Commissioned for Restless Precinct, an outdoor exhibition and performance series at Guildwood Park in Scarborough, Ontario

 Assistant Facilitator: Andrea Thring